NC STATE IN SEVILLA

 IMPORTANT REMINDERS:

-2. When choosing classes remember that the different facultades are spread throughout the city and are not located on one central campus like at UNC.
+• When choosing classes remember that the different facultades are spread throughout the city and are not located on one central campus like at NC State.
 You will need to take this into account if you are interested in a class in Filologia from 10-11 am, and another class in Empresariales from 11-12.
 These are not in the same building and you will not be able to take the classes back to back.
-However, there is an exception.
-Filologia and Geografía e Historia share a building and you would be able to take classes in those facultades back to back.

 Websites for some facultades at the Universidad de Sevilla: